trudi-group/isds/sites/bitcoin_book/src/pages/layers/intro.md

-There are many [resources](beyond) online that give an introduction into how Bitcoin and "blockchain" works under the hood.
+There are many resources online that give an introduction into how Bitcoin and other blockchain-based systems work under the hood.
 Each has its own unique perspective and focus.
-Our approach here is to look at it all in terms of *layers* and by interacting with a miniature blockchain network that is being simulated in your browser, right now.
+Our approach here is to look at it all in terms of *layers*.
+We also simulate a miniature blockchain network - in your browser, right now!
+It is a close enough model of Bitcoin, and you are invited to interact with it!

+This page here shows you all layers at once.
+This is a lot of information!
+Try exploring one layer at a time.
+By clicking on the layer name (the labels with a **+**) you can open some explanatory text about it.
+Also try clicking and hovering around the visual elements - many of them are interactive!